Assessing the Premier League’s 10 most expensive foreign sales ever

 In spite of the wealth and prestige offered in the English top-flight, the likes of Real Madrid, Barcelona and Bayern Munich remain alluring destinations – so it’s no surprise to see those destinations dominate the list of the league’s most expensive sales.

-Note: this list is the top 10 most expensive transfers from the Premier League to overseas clubs, and excludes the biggest transfers between Premier League clubs such as, for example, Jack Grealish and Harry Maguire.
+Note: this list is the top 10 most expensive transfers from the Premier League to overseas clubs, and excludes the biggest transfers between Premier League clubs such as, for example, Jack Grealish and Declan Rice.

 One of several players to return to Diego Simeone’s Atletico Madrid after a spell away, Costa’s third stint at the club didn’t quite go to plan.

 The Brazil-born Spain international was somewhat in limbo after his three fruitful years at Chelsea, having been told bluntly by Antonio Conte that he was surplus to requirements following his 20 goals in the Blues’ 2016-17 title win.